The Six Muscles of the Eye

 “As with most of the muscles of the orbit, it is innervated by the inferior division of the oculomotor nerve (Cranial Nerve III).
 This muscle shares an origin with several other extrinsic eye muscles, the anulus tendineus, or common tendon.
 It is the largest of the extraocular muscles and its only action is adduction of the eyeball.”
 (Wikipedia)

-The Inferior Rectus is also a muscle of the orbit.
+The inferior rectus is also a muscle of the orbit.
 This muscle has multiple functions, mainly helping to extort the eye.
+The name comes from the Latin, and the word inferior means “lower.”
+The muscle is on the bottom of the eye, which is why the word inferior is used.
 Here are more details of the inferior rectus muscle:

 “[The inferior rectus muscle] depresses, adducts, and helps extort (rotate laterally) the eye.
 The inferior rectus muscle is the only muscle that is capable of depressing the pupil when it is in a fully abducted position.”
 (Wikipedia)